myromeo/gandi-dynamic-dns/README.md

      ```

 2. **Copy the Script:**
-   Open `update_gandi_dns.sh` in a text editor and edit the domain and subdomain lines:
+   Download and Open `update_gandi_dns.sh` in a text editor and edit the domain and subdomain lines.
+Note domain should be your full domain, for instance example.com.
+Subdomain should only be the subdomain, for instance sub.example.com you need to enter only sub :

    ```bash
    # Set your domain and subdomain